 click here to watch on Youtube

 Take a look at this movie and pause at 6 sec.
-This is a location where a red laser beam scatters around the lowest potential of a cube magnets field ('ring') and where the laser diverges into opposite directions ('wings').
-These wings are actually an arc that extends 180 degrees away from below the cell surface.
+This is a location where a red laser beam scatters around the lowest potential of a cube magnets field ('ring') and where the laser diverges into opposite directions ('rays').
+These rays are actually an arc that extends 180 degrees away from the cell surface.
 This projected arc grows exponentially larger as the distance from cell to screen increases.
-In effect, the cell functions as a magnetic lens.
+In this effect, the cell functions as a magnetic lens.

-By applying a magnetic field (or electromagnetic) in a predetermined polarization, the light may be manipulated.
-By inducing a 4-phase quadrupole electromagnetic field into the cells center, the arc can be continuously rotated in a 360 degree circle.
+By applying a magnetic field (or electromagnetic) in a predetermined polarization, the light may be rotated or positioned at a movable point.

 This condition of the particles moving into a lower energy